bdejong/smartelectronix/README.md

 You can find the original smartelectronix pages here: http://bram.smartelectronix.com

 All UIs were created with VstGUI around version 2.x, same for the plugins, they use VST 2.x.
 You will need the VST SDK an VST GUI SDK: http://www.steinberg.net/en/company/developers.html

 # Donations
-As they were always non-explicit donation-ware; if anyone still feels like donating for these plugins, you can find my paypal here: http://paypal.me/BramdeJong
+All of these plugins were always "non-explicit donation-ware": http://paypal.me/BramdeJong

 # Plugins